 - Visuals: The visual element of the journey map displays the path the customer takes on their journey.
 In many cases, this can be a linear illustration.
 In other cases, it makes more sense to show the cyclical nature of the customer cycle.

 These diagrams are not internal pipelines, sales processes, or any other funnel your business might create from a developer point of view.
 These are purely focused on the customer experience.
-The visual demonstration needs to make sense for your company, product, and most importantly, your customers’ perspective.
+And visual demonstration needs to make sense for your company, product, and most importantly, your customers’ perspective.

 Why Should you use a Customer Journey Map?